 lord_joakim (a.k.a.
 Angst)

 He kicked off the Gem storyline in mid-DYOS 10; while he hasn't been as involved in its development in subsequent threads owing to Continuity Snarl between threads 10.5 and 11, his character remains one of the driving forces of the plot.

 Genre Shift: Most notable example.
 His early comics were comedic shorts; when he got involved in the Gem arc, he took on a much darker tone and the trappings of a psychological thriller.
-Now he’s back to the funny pages again, he's settled on existential black comedy.
+After flirting with the funny pages again, he's settled on existential black comedy.